 Yes, we all need to take some time off as that is essential or we may just need a little time to focus on something else.
 That is true.
 Time management is essential here.
 To keep your website/blog regularly updated, you can just create your week long (as long as you will be away) content and schedule the date and time you want WordPress to publish it on your website for you.

 Consistency shows your authenticity and commitment.
 Customers trust businesses that are consistent for the simple reason that consistency shows them that you are an authentic and committed business person.
 Is there any working day you will go to the bank and find them closed?
-Even iuf the CEO’s mother just died, the workers will still be there, attending to clients.
+Even if the CEO’s mother just died, the workers will still be there, attending to clients.
 Basically, you can set your watch by the banks.
 That’s consistency.
-And because your clients know that you are always available at so and so time, they begin to trust you, because you show up.
+And because your clients know that you are always available at a specified time, they begin to trust you, because you show up.

 Scheduling can also help you take a break for as long as you want without worrying about your web content.
 This means your business stays open and all you may do is to receive payments or orders.